tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

     $ hostname
     olssont-laptop

-In the above the ``hostname`` command prints out the host name of the local machine.
+In the above the ``hostname`` command prints out the hostname of the local machine.

 By default port 22 is used for the SSH protocol.
 However, sometimes a machine may expose its SSH server on a different port.
 For example if